 A: If you are in pain due to ankylosing spondylitis, then you may not be able to sleep well, which can lead to feeling tired.
 However, tiredness can also be a symptom of the disease itself.

 Ankylosing spondylitis indicates that there is an inflammation in the body.
 Your body needs energy to counteract it, and this can lead to fatigue as well as anaemia.
-So, discuss your tiredness with your rheumatologist and follow the prescribed treatment.
+So, discuss your tiredness with your rheumatologist and follow the prescribed ankylosing spondylitis treatment.

-A: Biological therapies are newer treatments and can be very effective to treat AS.
+A: Biological therapies are newer treatments and can be very effective to treat ankylosing spondylitis.
 They target specific proteins in the immune system that produce inflammation.
 Biologics are given through injections or infusions.
 The rheumatologist may administer one biologic, observe whether it benefits you, and continue the same drug or change it.

-A: Early symptoms of spondylitis generally include pain and stiffness in the hips and lower back.
+A: Early symptoms of ankylosing spondylitis generally include pain and stiffness in the hips and lower back.
 You usually experience this pain in the morning or after long periods of immobility.
 Other early symptoms include neck pain and fatigue.
 You are more likely to notice these symptoms in certain parts of your body, such as the lower back, hip joint, spine, etc.

 If you watch out for early symptoms of the condition, it becomes easier to catch it at an early stage and begin treatment to stop the damage from escalating.